IamTechyAnimesh/port-scanner/readme.md

   --timeout TIMEOUT     Socket connect timeout in seconds (default: 0.8)

-  --banner-len LENGTH   Bytes to read for banner grabbing (default: 1024)
+  --banner-len LENGTH   Bytes to read for banner grabbing (default: 1024) --json [FILE]         Save results to JSON file (or "-" for stdout) --quiet               Suppress the pretty terminal summary
 ```

 ## Examples